nextgraph-org/nextgraph-rs/README.md

 ## How to use NextGraph App & Platform

-NextGraph is in alpha release!
+NextGraph is in alpha release.

 You can try it online or by installing the apps.
 Please follow our [Getting started](https://docs.nextgraph.org/en/getting-started/) guide .